thawancomt/apkpureAPI/docs/USAGE.md

-Here is the "How to Use" text for the ApkPure API:
+Here is the "How to Use" ApkPure API:

 **Introduction**